Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers take the field on Monday at Globe Life Field against Shane McClanahan, who is projected to start for the Tampa Bay Rays.
-First pitch will be at 8:05 PM ET for the first game of a three-game series.
+Nathan Eovaldi gets the start for the Texas Rangers on Tuesday at Globe Life Field against Isaac Paredes and the Tampa Bay Rays.
+First pitch is at 8:05 PM ET.

-The Rangers are +105 moneyline underdogs for this matchup against the Rays (-125).
-The over/under for the contest has been set at 9 runs.
+The Rangers are favored in this one, at -140, while the underdog Rays have +115 odds to upset.
+The over/under is 8.5 runs for this contest (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.